 Breaking It Down

-Hopefully, by this point, you understand where we are going.
 While essential oils don’t “go bad” the way food does, they do change over time.
 And because they change over time, and we don’t know what’s in them, the safety of an oil can’t be fully determined.
 But the good news is, there are things you can do to slow down the rate of oxidation and extend the “life” of your oil but you need to know what contributes to an essential oil’s oxidation process.

 Oxygen, heat, and light.
 Three everyday forces that greatly impact the shelf life of essential oils.
 Oxygen is probably the biggest contributing factor to oxidation since oxidation can’t happen without oxygen.
 Heat and light also contribute to oxidation, but for different reasons.
 Reasons we are not going to dive into, because, well… nobody wants this to turn into a full-blown chemistry lesson.

-Oxygen exposure can be reduced by ensuring your recap your essential oil bottles tightly and quickly.
-Don’t let your bottles sit out on the counter opened for too long.
+Oxygen exposure can be reduced by ensuring you recap your essential oil bottles tightly and quickly.
+Don’t let your bottles sit out on the counter open for too long.
 This allows oxygen to penetrate the bottle and increase the rate of oxidation.
 A pro-tip to consider is decanting your oils into smaller bottles as-needed.
 If you buy a 10ml bottle of essential oil and use 5ml or more, consider pouring the remaining oil into a smaller sized bottle.

 Heat exposure can be reduced by keeping your essential oils in a cool place, like a fridge.
 According to Robert Tisserand, the ideal temperature for essential oils is between 35 and 38 degrees.
 There are some things to consider, though.
 Because essential oils are so powerful and aromatic, they do have the ability to alter the taste of the food and beverages stored with them in the fridge.
 You can help reduce these effects by storing them in separate containers in the fridge.
-Or, you could do as I did and buy a whole separate fridge.
+Or, you could do as many do and buy a whole separate fridge.

 Light.
-Naturally, the way to reduce light exposure is to keep essential oils stored in a dark colored bottle and keep them in a dark, cool place.
-If you can’t afford a fridge for your essential oils, and you don’t have the room to store in them in your regular fridge, consider storing them in another dark and cool place like a cabinet.
+Naturally, the way to reduce light exposure is to keep essential oils stored in a dark-colored bottle and keep them in a dark, cool place.
+If you can’t afford a fridge for your essential oils, and you don’t have the room to store in them in your regular fridge, consider storing them in another dark and cool place like a cabinet.\

 You can check out our recommended shelf life chart here.